Answers to frequently asked questions for doctors applying for the RCOG Medical Training Initiative (MTI) scheme

 You must allow up to 4 weeks for your AoT application to be processed.
 The time is needed to allow for procedures such as application screening, verification of certificates, verification of training posts and authorisation of the final approval letter.

-I won’t have four years of postgraduate training until after the deadline for MTI applications.
+I won’t have 4 years of postgraduate training until after the deadline for MTI applications.
 Can I still apply?

-Unfortunately no, all doctors must already have four years of postgraduate training and submit their Assessment of Training letter before the deadline of 8 February 2017.
-We advise that anyone who will achieve their four years of postgraduate training after the deadline, waits until next year to make an application for the MTI scheme 2017.
+Unfortunately no. All doctors must already have 4 years of postgraduate training and submit their Assessment of Training letter before the deadline of Friday 22 November 2019.
+We advise that anyone who will achieve their 4 years of postgraduate training after the deadline, waits until next year to make an application for the MTI scheme 2020.

 I have more than 10 years of O&G experience.
 Am I eligible to apply?

 The MTI scheme is developed for doctors who wish to gain more experience, training and exposure to the UK health system.
-The level of the offered posts (ST2-4) is not appropriate for highly experienced doctors or consultants.
-Therefore doctors who have more than 10 years of experience in O & G are not suitable for this scheme and their applications will not be considered.
+The level of the offered posts (ST3-5) is not appropriate for highly experienced doctors or consultants.
+Therefore doctors who have more than 10 years of experience in O&G are not suitable for this scheme and their applications will not be considered.